Zuko: Creation and conception

 The addition of Zuko (voiced by Dante Basco) to the plot of Avatar: The Last Airbender came from executive producer Eric Coleman; during very early production, when Zuko's father Fire Lord Ozai was planned to be the main villain, Coleman suggested that they needed a character who would follow Team Avatar.
 Additionally, Zuko was initially to be portrayed as an adult.
 Coleman, however, suggested that the character be portrayed as a "really driven kid" chasing Aang.
 It was followed by Bryan Konietzko asking whether he could have a scar, to which Coleman agreed.
 As a result, Coleman was dubbed "the godfather of Zuko" by Konietzko and Michael Dante DiMartino, the series' creators.

 In the Avatar Extras for "The Avatar Returns" it is stated that "Zuko was originally going to be the love interest for Katara", and in "The Ember Island Players" it is stated that "the creators and writers toyed with the idea of Zuko and Katara falling in love".
 Co-creators Michael Dante DiMartino and Bryan Konietzko deny that they ever considered Zuko and Katara getting together, and claim that Katara becoming a couple with Aang was planned from the start.
-However, these statements are contradicted by writer John O'Bryan, who said that the topic of Katara ending up with Zuko instead of Aang came up a lot in the writer's room.
-This is corroborated by writer Joshua Hamilton who says that the staff argued about whether Katara should end up with Zuko or Aang.
-This is further evidenced by M. Night Shyamalan, director of The Last Airbender film, who has stated that during the production of Book Three: Fire, DiMartino and Konietzko were undecided, "At that time they hadn't even decided where things were going to end, even like who Katara was going to end up with."
-The initial proposal of the series as outlined in the I.P.
-Bible also does not have Katara enter a romantic relationship with anyone, countering the claims that Katara was always intended to end up with Aang.
+However, the initial proposal of the series as outlined in the development bible does not have Katara enter a romantic relationship with anyone, directly countering their claims that Katara was always intended to end up with Aang.
+Multiple writers who worked on the series have also made statements contradicting the co-creators.
+Writer John O'Bryan said that the topic of Zuko and Katara becoming a couple came up a lot in the writers' room.
+This is corroborated by writer Joshua Hamilton who says that the crew argued about who Katara should be with, and that there was a plan where Zuko and Katara ended up together.
+When reflecting on the writing process for The Ember Island Players, writer Tim Hedrick stated that Katara's rejection of Aang's romantic advances and the allusions to a potential relationship between Zuko and Katara in the episode allowed the writers to keep their options open, as Aang and Katara becoming a couple in the series finale was not a foregone conclusion, and Aang could have remained single.
+This aligns with comments made by M. Night Shyamalan, director of The Last Airbender film, who recalled that during the production of Book Three: Fire, DiMartino and Konietzko were uncertain, "At that time they hadn't even decided where things were going to end, even like who Katara was going to end up with."